 Each graduate student is assigned a Major Advisor before being accepted into the Horticulture Graduate Program.
+Except by written exemption from the Horticulture Graduate Program Director, all accepted graduate students must also have a funding package that includes either a department or grant-funded assistantship.
 The Major Advisor is the student's main contact for information regarding graduate education.
-The Major Advisor, in consultation with the graduate student, will set the tone for the student's activities while enrolled at WSU.
+The Major Advisor, in consultation with the graduate student, will determine and direct the student's activities while enrolled at WSU.
 The Major Advisor will serve as the chair of the graduate student's Faculty Advisory Committee.

-Some students may have an advisor who is located at a facility other then the WSU main campus in Pullman.
-It is encouraged that students working with an off-campus advisor have an on-campus advisor located in Pullman to help with the student's program during the coursework phase of a student's degree, or when the student is in Pullman.
+Students may have an advisor who is located at a facility other than the WSU main campus in Pullman.
+It is encouraged that students working with an off-campus advisor have an on-campus advisor located in Pullman to help with the student's program when/if the student is in Pullman.
 In most cases, the on-campus advisor will serve as a member of the student's Faculty Advisory Committee.

 Some students may have two Horticulture Graduate Faculty members jointly serve as co-Major Advisors and co-chairs of the student's Faculty Advisory Committee.
-An on-campus advisor, for example, may also serve as a co-chair if the project and people involved feel that it is appropriate.
 Only tenured or tenure-track Horticulture Graduate Faculty may serve as a sole Major Advisor, whereas non-tenure track WSU research, clinical, affiliate, emeritus, or adjunct (non-WSU) faculty, or USDA-ARS researchers, that are appointed to the Horticulture Graduate Faculty, as noted in the Horticulture Graduate Program Bylaws, may co-chair a student's Faculty Advisory Committee along with a tenured or tenure-track Horticulture Graduate Faculty member.